Hypobromite: Preparation

-Compounds

-A hypobromite is a compound that contains this anion.
-Examples include sodium hypobromite and potassium hypobromite.

 In nature and industry

 Bromide from the diet, naturally present in the blood, is used by eosinophils, white blood cells of the granulocyte class, specialized for dealing with multi-cellular parasites.
 These cells react the bromide with peroxide to generate hypobromite by the action of eosinophil peroxidase, a haloperoxidase enzyme which preferentially uses bromide over chloride for this purpose.

-Simple bromide salts (such as sodium bromide) are also sometimes used in hot tubs and spas as mild germicidal agents, using the action of an added oxidizing agent (such as hydrogen peroxide) to generate in situ hypobromite, in a similar fashion to the action of peroxidase on bromide in eosinophils.
+Simple bromide salts (such as sodium bromide) are also sometimes used in hot tubs and spas as mild germicidal agents, using the action of an added oxidizing agent (such as hydrogen peroxide) to generate hypobromite in situ, in a similar fashion to the action of peroxidase on bromide in eosinophils.

 Hypobromite has been proposed to be a reactive intermediate in the Hofmann rearrangement.